 - Except for necessary technical terms, we use common words.
 "You" means the enrollee or family member; "we" means the Rural Carrier Benefit Plan - We limit acronyms to ones you know.
 FEHB is the Federal Employees Health Benefits Program.
-OPM is the Office of Personnel Management.
+OPM is the United States Office of Personnel Management.
 If we use others, we tell you what they mean first. - Our brochure and other FEHB plans' brochures have the same format and similar descriptions to help you compare plans.

 If you have comments or suggestions about how to improve the structure of this brochure, let us know.
 Visit OPM's "Rate Us" feedback area at www.opm.gov/insure or e-mail us at fehbwebcomments@opm.gov.
-You may also write to OPM at the Office of Personnel Management, Office of Insurance Planning and Evaluation Division, 1900 E Street, NW, Washington, DC 20415-3650.
+You may also write to OPM at the U.S. Office of Personnel Management, Insurance Services Programs, Program Planning & Evaluation Group, 1900 E Street, NW, Washington, DC 20415-3650.